sjakthol/node-slru-cache/README.md

 # slru-cache - Segmented Least Recently Used Cache

-A cache object that implements Segmented Least Recently Used caching strategy.
+Segmented Least Recently Used Cache for Node.js.

 ## Installation